rocksmithgit/startrek1971/README.rst

 So far:

-o Converted from Python 2, to Python 3.
+* Converted from Python 2, to Python 3.

-o Simplifying coordinate calculations - kudos for the idea!
+* Simplifying coordinate calculations - kudos for the idea!

-o Added random event Quips – should make the game a tad more ‘NPC’?
+* Added random event Quips – should make the game a tad more ‘NPC’?

-o Heavily re-factored for growth, testing, re-use, and maintenance using modern Python.
+* Heavily re-factored for growth, testing, re-use, and maintenance using modern Python.

 Original authors did an excellent job here - made the modernization a WHOLE LOT easier!

+:monocle_face:

 -- Nagy